Saturday, June 15, 2024

 BDs favorite pasta dish.
 Couldn't find guanciale in Jumbo (available at AH) so substituted pancetta.
 Could use more spaghetti/less sauce ratio (XBD agreed).
 Very easy to put together and beats the weird carbonara sauce that MM gets from the store that is filled with cream and garlic.
 BDs gave it 5 *s but still only 3 from me (had stomach ache so maybe higher rating next time).

-• 500 g spaghetti (was 350 g/12 oz)
+• ~400 g spaghetti (was 350 g/12 oz, 500 g is not saucy enough)

-• 200 g guanciale (or sub 100 g pancetta with some oil)
+• 200 g guanciale (or sub 100 g pancetta with some oil, or full 200 g for extra meaty and salty)

 • 4 eggs, beaten